 Tied to one insurance company

 If your broker is tied to one insurance company then he/she has only one price and one set of terms to offer you when it comes to what you need.
-That price may be more expensive than one you would find on the open market.
+That price may be more expensive than the one you would find on the open market.

 When you apply for life insurance, you will disclose your past and present health as well as details of your occupation and pastimes.
 The insurance company that your broker uses might not be the most favourable for your specific answers.
 For example, one insurance company might increase the cost of your insurance because you're slightly overweight while another insurer on the open market wouldn't.
 No, one insurer is favourable for all possible scenarios that come up in an application.
 So, you might end up paying much more than you need to.